hiroshimamiya/EPIB685/Codes/TS.md

 ## How much autocorrelation in your outcome??, check with ACF

-Extremely strong across-measurement correlation in in the death count, meaning that count in one day is very similar to the counts in nearby days.
+Extremely strong across-measurement correlation in the count of death, meaning that count in one day is very similar to the counts in nearby days.
 ACF stands for autocorrealtion function